We got up at 4:10am to get a picture of Angkor Wat at sunrise. Even the hotel staff was zonked out.

 There are many types of landmines: some are intended for people and others for vehicles.
 There are no clicks or delays as seen in Hollywood.

-Here are the first landmines first used in Roman times but still in use today.
+Here are the landmines first used in Roman times but still in use today.

-There were 2,000 fatalities per year but it is now 50 fatalties per year.
+There were 2,000 fatalities per year, but it is now 50 fatalities per year.
 These victims are innocent.
 Several of the ones who lost limbs are volunteer tour guides.